Home / Local Stories / Play: Things to do with your kids / A Safer Halloween: How to Be a Teal Pumpkin House

 If your children suffer from food allergies, Halloween and the upcoming holidays can be a bit of a struggle, to put it mildly.
 The Teal Pumpkin Project is a great way to revamp your celebration so everyone can enjoy it.

-The project began as a local awareness activity in Tennessee and quickly spread through word of mouth and social media, leading to a national campaign launch with Food Allergy Research & Education (FARE) in 2014.
+The Teal Pumpkin Project began as a local awareness activity in Tennessee.
+The idea quickly spread through word of mouth and social media, and lead to a national campaign with Food Allergy Research & Education (FARE) in 2014.
 The goal?
 To provide a safe Halloween for kids with food allergies by offering non-food treats at the door.

-If you’ve got an allergic child, look for the porches with the teal pumpkins, signs, or posters associated with the project, and you’ll know that behind the door will be non-food treats — such as a small toy or other trinket — for your child to enjoy.
+Here’s how it works.
+If you’ve got an allergic child, look for homes with the teal pumpkins, signs, or posters associated with the project.
+Behind the doors at those homes will be non-food treats — such as a small toy or other trinket — for your child to enjoy.

 Want to get involved yourself?
-You can print a sign, buy a poster, or display a teal-painted pumpkin at your house this Halloween to let others know you’re involved.
-Looking for a pumpkin?
+You can find participating homes and add your home to the Teal Pumpkin Project map.
+Additionally, you can print signs and flyers, or display a teal-painted pumpkin at your house this Halloween.
+Looking for a teal pumpkin?
 Try Target, craft stores, and Amazon for options.

-For the big night, be ready with an option for children with allergies, like these non-food item suggestions (avoid latex items and moldable clay, the latter of which may contain wheat), and a bowl of candy for children without allergies.
-Simply ask the kids at the door if they have any allergies — asking reduces stigma and makes children with allergies feel much more included.
+When the big night arrives, be ready with some fun, non-food items for children with allergies, in addition to a bowl of candy.
+Simply ask the kids at the door if they have any allergies.
+Asking reduces stigma and makes children with allergies feel much more included.

 Photos courtesy of Food and Allergy Research and Education.